bmwynne/Xinu/README.md

-# Xinu
+# Welcome to Xinu

-This is a repository for development and testing of Comer's Xinu.
+# Build instructions

+Copy the file config/Makedefs.EXAMPLE to config/Makedefs and make appropriate changes if necessary.